slsa-framework/slsa/docs/attestation-model.md

 -   Do you develope software with standard open source licenses?
 -   Will the code be consumed by others?

-In these situations, you should use the [SLSA Provenance format].
+In these situations, it is recommended you use the [SLSA Provenance format].
 The SLSA Provenance format offers interoperability and cohesion across the open source ecosystem.
 Users can verify any provenance statement in this format using the [Generic SLSA Verifier].